stargazer/django-icetea/README.md

 As in any project though, some assumptions have to be made, and some conventions need to be predefined.

-For example, although ``HTTP`` is an application protocol, it has been built mostly for interaction with Web browsers.
+For example, although *HTTP** is an application protocol, it has been built mostly for interaction with Web browsers.
 When applied in more generic request-response schemes there are situation where the protocol itself does not really indicate the correct way of doing things.
-For this reason, I mostly view ``HTTP`` as the transmission means for requests and responses.
-It is anaware of business logic, and therefore it lacks the means of mapping application specific business rules or error to ``HTTP Responses``.
+For this reason, I mostly view *HTTP* as the transmission means for requests and responses.
+It is anaware of business logic, and therefore it lacks the means of mapping application specific business rules or error to *HTTP Responses*.

-A specific case in which the ``HTTP`` protocol doesn't really help, is the
+A specific case in which the *HTTP* protocol doesn't really help, is the
 following:

-    Say we need to create a model instance; We issue a ``POST`` request to the server API, and we expect a response which will indicate ``if`` the resource has been created, and if yes, return the resource.
+> Say we need to create a model instance; We issue a *POST* request to the
+> server API, and we expect a response which will indicate *if* the
+> resource has been created, and if yes, return the resource.

-    The server first needs to validate the data it has received.
-If the data doesn't validate, then it needs to return a 400 Error Code.
-If the data validates, but upon creation the database fails, what do we do?
-Do we return ``Bad Request``?
+> The server first needs to validate the data it has received.
+If the data
+> doesn't validate, then it needs to return a ``Bad Request``.
+If the data
+> validates, but upon creation the database fails, what do we do?
+Do we
+> return ``Bad Request``?
 No way.
-This will confuse the user.
-The request was besides validated.
-Do we return a Successful response with 200 status code, and empty data?
+This will confuse the user and indicate
+> that his data are invalid.
+The request was
+> besides validated.
+Do we return a Successful response with 200 status code,
+> and empty data?
 I chose for the latter.

 In anycase developing an API is all about consistent and unambiguous communication between the client and the server.
 This has been one of my main goals with this project.
-If different applications require different semantics, ``Django-icetea``'s code can easily be modified to support them.
+If different applications require different semantics, *Django-icetea*'s code can easily be modified to support them.

-Moreover, following the [Principle of the least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment) which is in general what *Python* in general, and *Django* in particular *try* to do, I have tried to follow the general behavior that ``Django`` users are familiar with.
-An example of this is the ``validation`` method of ``Django-Piston``.
+Moreover, following the [Principle of the least astonishment](http://en.wikipedia.org/wiki/Principle_of_least_astonishment) which is in general what *Python* in general, and *Django* in particular *try* to do, I have tried to follow the general behavior that *Django* users are familiar with.
+An example of this is the ``validation`` method of ``Django-IceTea``.
 It cleans the data, creates model instances (without committing them to the database) and validates them using the model's ``full-clean`` method.
 Once this is done, we are certain that we are dealing with perfectly valid model instances, which we can safely write to the database.
-This means that we don't have to need to do all these steps manually, since it's offered by *Django-IceTea* out of the bod.
+This means that we don't have to need to do all these steps manually, since it's offered by *Django-IceTea* out of the box.
 It is exactly how validation for Django *Modelform* works.
 The means has changed (REST API instead of Forms), but the procedure is still the same.